trishantpahwa/SQLBuilder/README.md

 # SQLBuilder
-A software to generate queries in SQL
+A software to generate queries in SQL.
+This software is written in multiple languages.